Liverpool John Moores University boosts sales-writing skills

 Towards tailored – and readable – bids

-Emphasis designed a business writing programme that showed faculty members how to write attention-grabbing executive summaries, structure a persuasive argument and tailor bids to the reader.
-It also looked at how to create a peg on which to hang sales messages.
+Emphasis designed a business-writing programme that showed faculty members how to write attention-grabbing executive summaries, structure a persuasive argument and tailor bids to the reader.
+It also showed them how to identify and use win themes.
 Readability was another key focus: encouraging staff to move away from using a passive, academic voice and towards using a more active voice to engage the reader.